Skip to content

 What’s The Difference In Hiring A Virtual Assistant Vs. A Remote Executive Assistant?

-Not all assistants are created equal.
+Not all remote assistants are created equal.

+They may all work virtually and help with different kinds of tasks, but those similarities don’t make them interchangeable.
 The difference comes down to the complexity of tasks they can handle, the trust you can place in them, and cost.
-Let’s break it down.

 A Virtual Assistant Vs. An Executive Assistant: The Difference